tts/mapchallenge/README.md

 # mapchallenge

-Code for may 30DayMapChallenge maps, see [this tweet by Topi Tjukanov](https://twitter.com/tjukanov/status/1187713840550744066)
+Code for my 30DayMapChallenge maps, see [this tweet by Topi Tjukanov](https://twitter.com/tjukanov/status/1187713840550744066)